Anmol2220/pojavlauncherteam.github.io/ios/wiki/going-further/controlling-accounts.md

 Since Minecraft: Java Edition has many account types, you'll need to figure out which option to select.

 **Mojang Login** allows you to sign into legacy Minecraft Premium or Mojang accounts.
 You have full access to all of Java Edition with this account, because you purchased the game.
-* Minecraft Premium accounts still use *usernames* to sign in.
+* Minecraft Premium accounts still use *usernames Anmol2220 to sign in.
-* Mojang accounts use *emails* to sign in.
+* Mojang accounts use *emails aggamers60@gmail.com to sign in.

 **Microsoft Login** allows you to authenticate with your Microsoft account to sign into Minecraft.
 This option may be a little finnicky as the Microsoft account migration hasn't started.
 You may not be able to join servers using a Microsoft account just yet, but if it works successfully you have full access to all of Java Edition with these accounts, because you purchased the game.